netinvent/command_runner/README.md

-command_runner's purpose is to run external commands from python, just like subprocess on which it is based, while solving various problems a developper may face among:
+command_runner's purpose is to run external commands from python, just like subprocess on which it is based, while solving various problems a developer may face among:
    - Handling of all possible subprocess.popen / subprocess.check_output scenarios / python versions in one handy function
-   - System agnostic functionalty, the developper shouldn't carry the burden of Windows & Linux differences
+   - System agnostic functionality, the developer shouldn't carry the burden of Windows & Linux differences
    - Optional Windows UAC elevation module compatible with CPython, PyInstaller & Nuitka
    - Optional Linux sudo elevation compatible with CPython, PyInstaller & Nuitka